cellabz/Beyond-Blockchain/README.md

 # Blockchain and Beyond

-This report, part of the work [Cellabz](http://www.cellabz.com) is doing on exploring and working with emerging technologies, multi-disciplinary teams and labs, is focusing on blockchain.
+This report designed by [Cellabz](http://www.cellabz.com) is focusing on blockchain.
 His purpose is to inform, spur debate and help catalyse new fields of research, opportunities and collaborations across multiple creative, technological and business communities around the world.